 The LWT tools are pumped into specialized steel and/or composite collars when TD is reached.
 Logging takes place in memory during the normal pipe trip out of the hole.

 Tools and sources are fully retrievable at all times during operations virtually eliminating any lost-in-hole situations.

 New Resistivity Measurements

-Cordax is completing field testing of new resistivity measurements that do not require a composite collar for acquisition as with the Dual Induction Resistivity.
-These new measurements include both Propagation and Laterolog Resistivity which allow LWT acquisition in a full range of well bore conditions and formation salinities.
+Cordax commercially offers resistivity measurements that do not require a composite collar for acquisition as with the Dual Induction Resistivity.
+These measurements include both Wave Propagation (PRT) and Laterolog Resistivity (LL) which allow LWT acquisition in a full range of well bore conditions and formation salinities.
 Acquisition is from a steel collar sonde run in conjunction with the conventional LWT steel collar.
 The respective resistivity measurements are run in combination with the standard LWT measurements of Gamma Ray, Spectral Gamma Ray, Density and Neutron.
 Full details can be found under New Technology Developments.